Celestial Black | Source: How colour takes us on a journey

 This brings us back into the forest of nano tubes that trap the light in Vantablack.
 By creating this material, scientists have succeeded in approximating the conditions in outer space, that will allow them to see further than was ever thought possible.
 The question is, if the light has vanished, what will they see?
 Indeed, the architect Frank Lloyd Wright once said: “Space is the breath of art.”
 In this context, space can be positive or negative, open or closed, shallow or deep, two-dimensional or three-dimensional.
 Sometimes space isn’t explicitly presented within a piece, but the illusion is given.

-Thaddaeus Ropac Gallery‘s 2015 exhibition Space Age consisted of work from of many artists seeking to process the sometimes unbearable magnitude of space.
+Thaddaeus Ropac Gallery‘s 2015 exhibition Space Age consisted of work from artists seeking to process the sometimes unbearable magnitude of space.
 In it, the painter and sculptor Robert Longo depicts the Russian astronaut Valentina Tereshkova, the first woman in space.
 The show, confirmed that presently we are still seeking to represent space, and that the pictures sent back from these distant horizons are still the main source of artistic inspiration – most notably William Anders’ image Earthrise.